Westone UM Pro 30

 Not sure how to tell you more here other than that the treble is there and you should be happy with what it brings to the sound signature.
 There isn’t a great deal of sibilance which would sometimes be nice, but they still bring through vocal ‘at-the-mic’ sounds well.

 Oh yeah, they got PRAT.
 On a walk by the seawall in Vancouver we couldn’t help but almost dance to some of the tracks we walked through.
 These are on time, every time.

 EQ (Emotional Quotient)

 Excellent as all the Westone range.
-Good supply of foams for all ear types which we love as getting IEM”s to fit right can be a beeatch.
+A good supply of foams for all ear types which we love as getting IEMs to fit right can be a beeeatch.

 Excellent.
 No concerns with these crapping out on you.
-The over the ear moulded curves on these is comfortable and cause no discomfort.
+The over the ear moulded curves on these are comfortable and cause no discomfort.

 Good inclusions.
 The most important being a great range of foams.
 They also come with:

 - An EPIC cable with over the ear cable moulds (nice and comfortable).

 - Mini-monitor Vault which is their orange case which we think is the best thing ever for storing your earphones.

 These are comfortable IEMs.
 You could listen to them for long periods without complaint.
 With the right sized foams for your ears, the sound is alive, exciting and feels like a true-to-life sound rather than a sound profile massaged for the masses.
 For this reason, you have to be open to explore what these can do.